dgroomes/gradle-playground/README.md

   is really good now!
 I love the auto-completion.
 * DONE Add a multi-module Gradle project example.
 Similar to the one defined at <https://github.com/dgroomes/kafka-playground/blob/557243bea2960a18e5b11da04f2cec46989576ee/build.gradle.kts#L10>
 * DONE Add a sub-project that showcases `buildSrc/`
-* IN PROGRESS De-scope jshell stuff and migrate it to <https://github.com/dgroomes/jshell-playground>